alexpevzner/sane-airscan/sane-airscan.5.md

 connecting to the scanner, all traffic will be sent to the specified UNIX socket instead of a TCP connection.

+By default, sane-airscan treats all scanners as remote devices.
+This can be undesirable, if configuring a proxy that translates from eSCL/WSD to the SANE protocol, as `saned(8)` ignores any device that isn't attached locally.
+By setting `pretend-local = true`, sane-airscan can make its devices accessible to the SANE network daemon.

 ## CONFIGURATION OPTIONS

 Miscellaneous options all goes to the ``[options]`` section.
 Currently